Best Practices

 5. Their issues and mindsets are heavily influenced by their generation.
 Strategic marketing managers must look beyond the 80s generation and consider generational nuances of the younger generations as they seek to grow share in China.
 While consumers born in the 80s represent the bulk of spending today, it’s critical to tailor messages to those born in the 90s, and even the 00s, as well.
 Marketers should spend time learning about how these different generations make decisions, and what they aspire to in life.
 For example, the 80s generation is the most pressured since they are only children who bear sole responsibility in caring for their elderly parents as well as their own child.
 Hence, they seek information actively to help with their lives and entertain themselves.
 They pay a lot of attention to food, travel, and entertainment, to seek relief from daily life.
 The 90s generation has grown up with the internet.
 They spend a lot of time gaming.
 They pay a lot of attention on the most popular trends on the internet.
 Marketers will need to tailor marketing and communications strategies to these nuances and preferences to ensure success.

 Exploring the China market for your brand?
-Learn more about Radius China or contact us to discuss the best approach.
+Contact us to discuss the best approach.

 Stay on top of the latest marketing trends and innovative insights approaches.